Celebrating 10 years of

 Dr Gary Foster – Founder Manager of Living Well

-The Living Well Service was 10 years old last month.
+The Living Well Service turned 10 years old in October, 2018.
 This seems an opportune time to take stock and look at what we have learnt and achieved along the way and for myself, as founder manager, to take a breath and a step back.
 While there is much to reflect upon, I will be as brief and to the point as possible.

 Disclaimer: This page and List of 12 Learnings were compiled at short notice.
 These reflections are not my own and are not rocket science.
 I owe a debt of gratitude to all those who have so generously shared their time and learning with me.